 With the success of the first Sony Walkman a whole genre of personal cassette players were born.
 Some (verging on law-suits) tried to cash in on the look and feel of that original machine, while others like the Phillips ‘Sound In Motion’ series went for a more extreme design.
 The early 80s were a design conscious time, but despite obvious improvements in size, battery life and sound quality, very little really changed for personal cassette players until CD players took over in the mid to late 1980s.

 Of course it was also not just the TPS-L2 player itself that changed the industry, but also the headphones created to work alongside it (model MDR-3L2).
 For several years Sony had been working on a far more discreet set of headphones as the big chunky ones with their spiral cord and over-sized ear protectors had been the de-facto design across the industry for many years.
 They were fine for high-quality indoor Hi-Fi use, but were cumbersome when used else-where.
 Therefore it was almost a twist of fate that Sony’s new super-light yet high-quality stereo headphones were ready at the same time as the brand new Walkman.
-Looking back today, one can’t see that Sony would have achieved the Walkman’s resounding success without them.
+Looking back today, its hard to see that Sony would have achieved the Walkman’s resounding success without them.
 And the rest is history…………